-In high rise structures greatly calculated a load of working directly by natural forces or humans, in other words, there are two basic sources of building load that is geophysical and man-made.
-The geophysical load is divided into three, namely gravity, meteorology, and seismology.
+In high-rise structures greatly calculated a load of working directly by natural forces or humans, in other words, there are two basic sources of building load that is geophysical and man-made.
+The geophysical load is divided into gravity. three. namely meteorology. seismology.
 Which includes the gravity load is a dead load.
 The load will be throughout the life of the building.
-Including meteorological loads are the time-varying loads of wind, rain, and snow.
-Which includes seismological loads are earthquake loads.
+Including meteorological loads are the time-varying loads of wind, rain, and snow. includes seismological loads Which earthquake loads.
 While the load caused or created by humans is in the form of the human movement itself, the burden of life [19][20].